ajwills72/rmip/docs/part2-overview.md

 The low-intensity workshops are staffed at 40:1 ratio, by teaching assistants.
 No academic staff member is present.
 The low-intensity sessions are where students continue to work on material introduced in the high-intensity workshops, with support that is mainly technical or procedural in nature.

 ## Assessment

+Both modules' mark is based on  20% Practical and 80% coursework, with no exams, but wth pass/fail comptency components.

+### Part 1

+20% - Group mark for a 10-min group Poster presentation, covering qualitative and quantitative approaches to a problem.
+The mark will be agreed by one academic and one TARA who will assess the poster and the group's ability to answer questions on the research. **Due in Week 13 of module, after Christmas**

+80% - There will be two pieces of individually-written coursework during the module, one (30%) reporting the Qualitative approach and one (50%) the quantitative approach.
+**Qualitative (30%) Due in week 7 of module, returned in week 10) Quantitative (50%) Due in week 12 of module (before Christmas; returned Week 15)**

+Pass/fail - There are a set of pass/fail competency components, which students should complete them in the week indicated (see below).
+However, they can revise their entries at any point up until the end of week 12.
+Some of these are group components.
+In these cases, every member of the group still has to submit it individually, but they can all submit the same thing without penalty.
+A threshold number of submissions (_to be determined_) will be required to pass this component.

+### List of pass/fail assessments
+_to be determined, 1 per week_

+### Part 2

 20% - Group mark for a 10-min group oral presentation.
 The mark is weighted mainly on the quality of the research presented, rather than audio-visual slickness.
 There is a detailed quantitative markscheme. **Due end of Week 7**